 Mission.
-Susquehanna University educates undergraduate students for productive, creative and reflective lives of achievement, leadership and service in a diverse and interconnected world.
+Susquehanna University educates students for productive, creative and reflective lives of achievement, leadership and service in a diverse, dynamic and interconnected world.

 Accreditation.
 Susquehanna University is accredited by the Middle States Commission on Higher Education, 3624 Market St., Philadelphia, PA 19104 (267-284-5000).
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).

 The Sigmund Weis School of Business is accredited by AACSB International, a specialized accrediting organization recognized by the CHEA.
 All teacher education programs (PreK-4, 7-12 and K-12) at the bachelor's level are approved by the Pennsylvania Department of Education.
 The Department of Music is accredited by the National Association of Schools of Music, and the Department of Chemistry is accredited by the American Chemical Society.

 Susquehanna is also a member of the American Association of Colleges and Universities, American Council on Education, Council of Independent Colleges, Annapolis Group, National Association of Independent Colleges and Universities, and Lutheran Educational Conference of North America.